julie-forman-kay-lab/IDPConformerGenerator/example/cnot7_example/README.rst

     Sidechain clashes may appear if you use the FASPR method for packing on sidechains above.
-To guarantee no sidechain clashes, we recommended either lowering the steric-clash tolerance using the ``-tol`` flag above or generating backbone-only conformers first then packing sidechains later with MC-SCE as described below.
+To guarantee no sidechain clashes, we recommended either lowering the steric-clash tolerance using the ``-tol`` flag above or generating backbone-only conformers first then packing sidechains later with MCSCE as described below.

-To generate backbone-only IDR tails on CNOT7 then pack sidechains on the IDRs with MC-SCE.
+To generate backbone-only IDR tails on CNOT7 then pack sidechains on the IDRs with MCSCE.
 We will be using agnostic secondary structure sampling here with ``--dany``.::

     idpconfgen ldrs \